Skip to contents

 8. Exchange authorization code for tokens

-Once the callback is verified, the module proceeds to exchange the authorization code for tokens.
+Once the callback checks pass, the module sends the authorization code to the token endpoint to obtain tokens.

 A POST request is made to the token endpoint with grant_type=authorization_code, the code, the redirect_uri, and the code_verifier (PKCE).
-Client authentication method depends on provider style: HTTP Basic header (client_secret_basic), body params (client_secret_post), or JWT-based assertions (client_secret_jwt, private_key_jwt) when configured.
-The response must include at least access_token.
-Malformed or error responses abort the flow.
+Client authentication depends on how the provider expects the client to identify itself: public (client_id only), HTTP Basic (client_secret_basic), body params (client_secret_post), JWT-based assertions (client_secret_jwt, private_key_jwt), or mTLS when configured.
+Most users only need to configure the client correctly; shinyOAuth builds the right request from there.

 • If the token response includes scope, shinyOAuth can reconcile it against the requested scopes (defaults to strict enforcement; configurable via the client scope_validation setting)